 Once the national Medicare allowable rate (allowable rate) is determined, it is further adjusted by the geographical wage index of each individual HOPD/ASC.
 The geographical wage index for each HOPD/ASC is determined by calculating the ratio of the average hourly wage for its labor market (typically its county) to the national average hourly wage.
 This geographical wage index adjustment varies for HOPD payments and freestanding ASC payments.

-For freestanding ASCs, 50percent of the allowable rate is adjusted.
-For HOPDs, 60percent of the allowable rate is adjusted.
+For freestanding ASCs, the 50percent of the allowable rate is adjusted.
+For HOPDs, the 60percent of the allowable rate is adjusted.
 This difference in methodology and weighting (as it relates to the labor portion of the payment) can have a positive or negative impact on ASC payment rates when compared with the OPPS rates, depending on the applied wage index.

 Total Costs for Four Eye Procedures

 The total cost is the “Medicare-approved amount.”
 In Original Medicare, Medicare generally pays 80 percent of this amount and the patient pays 20 percent.

 66984: Extracapsular cataract removal with insertion of intraocular lens prosthesis, one stage procedure

 67028: Injection of the drug into the eye

 66821: Removal of recurring cataract in lens capsule using laser

 66982: Extracapsular cataract removal with insertion of intraocular lens prosthesis, complex